best-practice-and-impact/ons-spark/ons-spark/spark-concepts/salted-joins.md

 ### Salted Join Example

 First, create a Spark session.
-This example may not work on a local session as the DataFrame is artificially created and is ten million rows long.
+Note that the DataFrame used in this example is artificially created and is ten million rows long, so this may not work if using a local session with only a small amount of memory.
 Note that broadcast joins are being disabled by default.
 ````{tabs}
 ```{code-tab} py
 import os
 from pyspark.sql import SparkSession, functions as F

-spark = (SparkSession.builder
+spark = (SparkSession.builder.master("local[2]")
          .appName("joins")
-         .config("spark.executor.memory", "1500m")
-         .config("spark.executor.cores", 2)
-         .config("spark.dynamicAllocation.enabled", "true")
-         .config("spark.dynamicAllocation.maxExecutors", 4)
          # Disable Broadcast join by default
          .config("spark.sql.autoBroadcastJoinThreshold", -1)
          .getOrCreate())